Email

 Polishing isn't high standards — it's avoiding the verdict.

 When you love the work, stopping is the hardest part.
+Rest isn't what happens when you're tired — it's a skill you have to practice like any other.

 Every best practice was born from a specific problem.
 The question is whether that problem is yours.